A Paddocks Sectional Title Lifestyle Blog

 On the sectional plan, the boundaries of a section and common property are usually represented by solid black lines.

 The common boundary between any section and another section or common property is the median line of the dividing floor, wall or ceiling.
-The median line is not a physical thing, but is rather a notional vertical or horizontal plane that represents the “mid-points” that will travel through the middle of any floor, wall or ceiling.
+The median line is not a physical thing, but one that represents the “mid-points” that will travel through the middle of any floor, wall or ceiling.
 Where a section is separated from another section or the common property by a floor, wall or ceiling, the boundary is normally the centre of the wall, floor or ceiling.
 Any window, door or other structure which divides a section from another section or from common property, is considered to form part of such floor, wall or ceiling.

 Any part of a building that is not part of a section is common property.
 Examples of common property include: